Campus Safety & Security

 Sexual Violence

 As an extension of MSP’s policy prohibiting Sexual Harassment/Misconduct (see Academic Catalog), the institution prohibits and will take prompt and effective action in response to any allegation of sexual violence to include sexual assault, domestic violence, dating violence and stalking as they are defined under the Violence Against Women Act (VAWA) and for purposes of the Clery Act.
 This policy applies to all students and school employees.
 In the event of any act of sexual violence, the individual, or witness, has the right and is encouraged to file a criminal complaint.
 The individual has the right to decline to report to law enforcement.
 Any criminal complaint will not impede MSP’s investigation of and response to the complaint of sexual violence.
-A complaint may be filed with a Campus Security Authority (the Dean of Academic Programs, the Director of Student Services/Registrar, the Director of Information Technology & Campus Security, the Director of Human Resources) or the Vice President.
-Procedures for reporting Sexual Misconduct are available on the Student Resources site.
+A complaint may be filed with a Campus Security Authority (the Vice President of Academics, Vice President of Services & Operations, the Director of Student Services/Registrar, the Director of Information Technology & Campus Security, the Director of Human Resources) or the Title IX Coordinator.
+Procedures for reporting Sexual Misconduct are available on the MSP website.
 In the event of a need for immediate assistance or response to a sexual assault, school personnel will coordinate the response with local law enforcement.

 In the event of an incident:

-• Following any reported incident, a formal investigation will begin in a timely manner and will be conducted by the Vice President.
+• Following any reported incident, a formal investigation will begin in a timely manner and will be conducted by the Title IX Coordinator.

 • All claims will be treated seriously and information and facts will be communicated only on a “need to know” basis.